andreister/andreister.github.io/_posts/2016-03-17-locality-sensitive-hashing.markdown

 isn't too high we want instead to keep the document and recommend it to users who previously purchased or previewed similar papers.

-This post is a brief outline of the similarity search algorithm we implemented.
-For full implementation please check out [github](https://github.com/andreister/NAlgo/blob/master/NAlgo/Text/LocalitySensitiveSearch.cs)
+This post is a brief outline of the similarity algorithm we implemented.
+For the full implementation please check out [github](https://github.com/andreister/NAlgo/blob/master/NAlgo/Text/LocalitySensitiveSearch.cs).

 #### Jaccard similarity